New East Baltimore

 The New East Baltimore Community is an 88 acre life science and residential campus located immediately north of the Johns Hopkins Medical Campus.
 Supported by public and private partners, it includes a mix of housing, retail and recreation, and a 5.5 acre park.
 Core Studio Design has designed three projects for the neighborhood.

-The three Core Studio Design projects include the Maryland Public Health Lab, 1812 Ashland Avenue and the Ashland Garage.
-All are located along Ashland Avenue, designated a Primary Commercial Street in the New East Baltimore Community Master Plan.
+The New East Baltimore Community is an 88 acre life science and residential campus located immediately north of the Johns Hopkins Medical Campus.
+Supported by public and private partners, it includes a mix of housing, retail and recreation, and a 5.5 acre park.
+Core Studio Design has designed three projects for the neighborhood and beginning design on a fourth.
+These projects include the Maryland Public Health Lab, 1812 Ashland Avenue, Ashland Garage and 1867 Eager Street.
 The landscape design for the projects is a reflection of the master plan as well as an expression of the particular opportunities of each site.
 Commercial property owners fund and manage a community services program that provides enhanced security, public area maintenance, park maintenance and programming, snow removal and public area beautification to benefit the entire community.